SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 traditional chinese, players should have a choice of what theme they'd like for their turf.
 Another original idea, so no confirmation yet.

- 3. (4)[Unconfirmed] Turf for triad -> A large turf for each triad, which has many features that will enchance the coop (potential free roam and pvp) experience.
+ 3. (4)[Unconfirmed] Turf for triad ->
+A large turf for each triad, which has many features that will enchance the coop (potential free roam and pvp) experience.
 The warehouse in this turf should allow for limitless tradingbetween the gang.
 Other buildings in this turf may include a gang base, nightclub, coop activities etc. Hobbie buildings (seen below) should either be built in turfs for triads or just included in world.
 Not yet confirmed.

+ 4. (1)[Unconfirmed] Confirmation or Warning when demolishing turf with staff/managers ->
+Giving an extra confirmation prompt or warning when demolishing rackets with staff would help players greatly to avoid removing rackets that have staff/managers, therefore losing valuable favours.

 - *External Applications and Websites/Forums:*
 -